nycmeshnet/nycmesh.net/content/map/_index.md

 Hubs generally have a fast wireless connection and can connect other rooftops in the area usually with a "sector" antenna.

 Supernodes (SN) have fiber connections.
-Our two current supernodes are located at data centers with backbone internet connections.
-We are planning many more supernodes that will use fiber back to the data centers.
+Two of our supernodes are located at data centers with backbone internet connections.
+Our third supernode "131 Broome" is connected via leased fiber to the 111 8th Ave data center.

 If there is a supernode or hub node (blue dot) within range of your building, you may be able to join our network.
 The potential nodes are from our [join form](/join).
 We are working to turn these into active nodes by expanding our coverage and increasing our rate of installs.